 While cosmetics and skincare products are supposed to make consumers have cleaner and more beautiful skin, some formulations can aggravate the skin and even cause more breakouts!
 If you have acne-prone skin, you may have heard that sticking to "non-comedogenic" products is best.
 But what does that mean?

-Simply put, a product or ingredient that is comedogenic can lead to clogged pores.
+Simply put, a comedogenic product or ingredient can lead to clogged pores.
 Therefore, something non-comedogenic is less likely to have adverse effects on the skin.
-Clogged pores can lead to several unwanted blemishes such as papules, nodules, pustules, and zits.
+Clogged pores can lead to several unwanted blemishes, such as papules, nodules, pustules, and zits.
 Some common ingredients that may be causing your breakouts include:

-- Oils: This includes almond, avocado, and yes - even coconut oil.
+• Oils: This includes almonds, avocados, and coconut oil.
 Oils are often found in natural products - but just because something is natural does not mean it is safe for all skin types.

-- Lanolin: This ingredient can be detrimental to those with acne-prone skin.
-Lanolin is the skin oil of a sheep and is highly comedogenic, and may lead to dermatitis.
-Other lanolin names are PEG 16 lanolin, acetylated lanolin alcohol, solulan 16, and ethoxylated lanolin.
+• Lanolin: This ingredient can be detrimental to those with acne-prone skin.
+Lanolin is the skin oil of sheep and is highly comedogenic, and may lead to dermatitis.
+Other names are PEG 16 lanolin, acetylated lanolin alcohol, solution 16, and ethoxylated lanolin.

-- Diet: Your diet and nutritional habits have a lot to do with skin health.
+• Diet: Your diet and nutritional habits have much to do with skin health.
 High glycemic index foods have been shown to aggravate symptoms in those with acne-prone skin.
 Increased sugar can lead to inflammation, which causes breakouts.
 Look for anti-inflammatory foods such as fresh fruits, fish, and nuts.
-When reaching for meat or dairy, choose hormone-free, organic options when possible.
+Choose hormone-free, organic options when possible when reaching for meat or dairy.

 What are the different types of forehead acne?